 How to Write Your First Java Program?

-Once Eclipse IDE is installed and launched, follow these steps to create and run your very first Java program.
+Once the Eclipse IDE is installed and launched, follow these steps to create and run your very first Java program.

 Step 1: Create a New Java Project